wso2/docs-is/en/docs/setup/deployment-patterns.md

 ![Component diagram](../assets/img/setup/component-diagram.png)

 !!! note
-    For db scripts and more information related to databases, see [Setting up the Physical Database](../../administer/setting-up-the-physical-database).
+    For db scripts and more information related to databases, see [Working with databases](../../administer/working-with-databases/).

 WSO2 Identity Server uses the `master-datasources.xml` file found in the  `<IS_HOME>/repository/conf/datasources` directory, to configure all databases in a single location.
 We define data sources that can be referred to in other configuration files as necessary.
 The code block below shows a sample configuration for a MySQL database.
-For instructions on how to configure the data sources for other databases, please see, [Changing the Carbon Database](../../administer/changing-the-carbon-database).

 ??? example Click here to view the sample code block